spacetelescope/slitlessutils/docs/modules.rst

       | specified.
 Default is ``None``.
   * - tables
     - ``str``
-    - | local path with respect to the current-working directory where the
+    - | local path with respect to the current working directory where the
       | temporary tables are stored.